-Charge: Stalking.
+Charge: Stalking and bullying.

-- (2) For the purposes of subsection (1) - (a) a person pursues a course of conduct if the conduct is sustained or the conduct occurs on more than one occasion; and - (b) if the conduct occurs on more than one occasion, it is immaterial whether the actions that make up the conduct on one of those occasions are the same as, or different from, the actions that make up the conduct on another of those occasions. - (3) A person who pursues a course of conduct of a kind referred to in subsection (1) and so causes another person physical or mental harm or to be apprehensive or fearful is taken to have the requisite intent under that subsection if at the relevant time the person knew, or ought to have known, that pursuing the course of conduct would, or would be likely to, cause the other person physical or mental harm or to be apprehensive or fearful. - (4) Subsection (3) does not apply to a person who, in good faith, pursues a course of conduct of a kind referred to in subsection (1) in the course of performing official duties to - (a) enforce the criminal law; or - (b) administer an Act; or
+- (2) For the purposes of subsection (1) - (a) a person pursues a course of conduct if the conduct is sustained or the conduct occurs on more than one occasion; and - (b) if the conduct occurs on more than one occasion, it is immaterial whether the actions that make up the conduct on one of those occasions are the same as, or different from, the actions that make up the conduct on another of those occasions. - (3) A person who pursues a course of conduct of a kind referred to in subsection (1) and so causes another person physical or mental harm, including self-harm, or extreme humiliation or to be apprehensive or fearful is taken to have the requisite intent under that subsection if at the relevant time the person knew, or ought to have known, that pursuing the course of conduct would, or would be likely to, cause the other person physical or mental harm, including selfharm, or extreme humiliation or to be apprehensive or fearful.

-- (c) enforce a law imposing a pecuniary penalty; or

-- (d) execute a warrant; or

-- (e) protect the public revenue.
+- (4) Subsection (3) does not apply to a person who, in good faith, pursues a course of conduct of a kind referred to in subsection (1) in the course of performing official duties to - (a) enforce the criminal law; or - (b) administer an Act; or - (c) enforce a law imposing a pecuniary penalty; or - (d) execute a warrant; or - (e) protect the public revenue. - (5) A reference in this section to mental harm includes a reference to suicidal thoughts. - (6) A prosecution under this section must not be commenced without the consent of the Director of Public Prosecutions.